Common beta emitters: Carbon

 Carbon-14 is also commonly used as a beta source in research, it is commonly used as a radiotracer in organic compounds.
 While the energy of the beta particles is higher than those of tritium they are still quite low in energy.
-For instance the walls of a glass bottle are able to absorb it.
+For instance the walls of a glass bottle absorb it.
 Carbon-14 is made by the np reaction of nitrogen-14 with neutrons.
 It is generated in the atmosphere by the action of cosmic rays on nitrogen.
 Also a large amount was generated by the neutrons from the air bursts during nuclear weapons testing conducted in the 20th century.
 The specific activity of atmospheric carbon increased as a result of the nuclear testing but due to the exchange of carbon between the air and other parts of the carbon cycle it has now returned to a very low value.
 For small amounts of carbon-14, one of the favoured disposal methods is to burn the waste in a medical incinerator, the idea is that by dispersing the radioactivity over a very wide area the threat to any one human is very small.